Smart meters explained

 What will the smart meter switchover mean for you?
 Will it cost you anything?
-We answer your key questions about the smart meter roll-out.
+Is it delayed?
+We answer your questions about the smart meter roll-out.

 The government has called on energy companies to replace all old-style gas and electricity meters with smart meters.

-Smart meters measure your exact gas and electricity usage and then send all the information back to your energy supplier, without the need for someone to come and take your meter readings.
+Smart meters measure your exact gas and electricity use and then send all the information back to your energy supplier, without the need for someone to come and take your meter readings.

-The official national smart meter roll-out begun in 2016 and will finish in 2020.
-The smart meter infrastructure went live across the UK, The Department for Business, Energy and Industrial Strategy (BEIS) confirmed, on 30 November 2016.
+The official national smart meter roll-out began in 2016 and will finish in 2020.
+The smart meter infrastructure went live across the UK, the Department for Business, Energy and Industrial Strategy (BEIS) confirmed, on 30 November 2016.

 The start date was pushed back multiple times.

-By June 2017, energy suppliers had installed more than seven million smart meters in homes in Britain.
+By June 2018, energy suppliers had installed more than 12.51m smart meters in homes in Britain.

-Smart meters will send information about your energy use to a central data body, called the Data Communication Company (DCC).
-The DCC's wireless network will then link each home's smart meter with their supplier, network operators and energy service companies.
+Once fitted, smart meters will send information about your energy use to a central data body called the Data and Communications Company (DCC).
+The DCC's wireless network will then link each home's smart meter with their supplier, network operators and energy-service companies.